CppMicroServices/CppMicroServices/documentation/doxygen/examples/MicroServices_Example2.md

 For an introduction how to compile our source code, see \ref MicroServices_Example1.

-After running the `ExampleDriver` program we should make sure that the module from Example 1 is active.
+After running the `CppMicroServicesExampleDriver` program we should make sure that the module from Example 1 is active.
 We can use the `s` shell command to get a list of all modules, their state, and their module identifier number.
 If the Example 1 module is not active, we should load the module using the